plungepool/wiki-dot-plungepool-dot-dev/src/vim.md

 . - repeat previous motion

-q[a] - begin recording motion to register a
+q[a] - begin recording motion to register a (valid registers are a through z)

+q - stop recording (if currently recording)

 @q[a] - replay recorded motion in register a

+"0y = yank into register 0 (valid registers are 0 through 9, also works with x and d motions)

+"0p = paste from register 0 (registers 0 through 9 contain a rolling history of previously yanked or deleted text)

 ### **Files**